Shoot, there are whole books on just chiles rellenos. Or enchiladas. Or tamales.

 For typical antojitos you are probably gonna want to go to one of the two Gorditas Aguascalientes locations.
 One of my favorite places to take visitors from out of town.

 For a comida corrida, such as you might find in a multitude of comedores in Monterrey, I highly recommend Los Morales on 75th Street.
+Another choice for Monterrey style cuisine would be the La Silla restaurants around town, or, the Tostadas Regios locations around town.

 For Mexico City style tamales you will want to go to one of the Tamales Doña Tere locations.
 And I know for a fact that their mole Poblano is made from scratch, and is not from a jar.
+For the smaller, northern style tamales, a good choice is Alamo Tamales on Berry.

 For the heavy, meat oriented plates so popular in northern Mexico, one has the choice of Vaca y Buey, or, one of the two Teotihuacan restaurants that have built their reputation around a parillada of assorted grilled meats as you can see in this photo: